 We sit on and helped establish the Conservation Area Advisory Committee (CAAC), which advises RBC on conservation matters and plays a large part in reviewing Reading's conservation areas.

-Information on Conservation Areas in Reading, including two in Caversham, St Peters CA and Surley Row CA, can be found at: Conservation areas
+Information on the 15 Conservation Areas in Reading can be found at: Conservation areas

-Reading has 15 Conservation Areas.
-They should be appraised every 5 years to ensure that they reflect the up to date situation and are continuing to do the job they are designed for – to protect areas ‘the character or appearance of which it is desirable to preserve or enhance’.
+Each area should be appraised every five years to ensure that they reflect the up to date situation and are continuing to do the job they are designed for – to protect areas ‘the character or appearance of which it is desirable to preserve or enhance’.
 Many are out of date.
 CADRA has been working with other groups across Reading to try and address the deterioration in many Conservation Areas.